These affordable DIY grow lights can grow thousands of dollars worth of garden seedlings and microgreens every year.

 Question: How far above the top of the plants do my grow lights need to be positioned?

-Question: Can I immediately transplant my seedlings outdoors or do I need to “harden them off” first?
+Question: Can I immediately transplant my seedlings outdoors after starting them under grow lights or do I need to “harden them off” first?

 Question: How do I “harden off” my seedlings?